qEEG brain mapping

 2) Reduces impulsivity and hyperactivity

-Impulsivity and hyperactivity can be difficult for children to manage, and often times, can interfere with their development.
-Neurofeedback therapy has been proven to help reduce these behaviors in children.
-Neurofeedback helps the child's brain become more organized and balanced, which helps them regulate their emotions and behavior more effectively.
+What are the benefits of neurofeedback?
+Neurofeedback helps the child’s brain become more organized and balanced, which helps them regulate their emotions and behavior more effectively.
 Neurofeedback has also been shown to be particularly beneficial for children with ADHD who struggle to stay focused and regulated.

 Counseling for kids is another important component when it comes to managing impulsivity and hyperactivity.
 A counselor can work with your child to better understand the triggers that may be causing these behaviors, as well as provide coping strategies and tools to help them manage their emotions and impulses.
 With the combination of counseling and neurofeedback therapy, your child can learn how to better regulate their emotions and behavior, leading to improved focus and concentration.